 "These Winters they howl is an excellent album!" - Max Crawdaddy (Triple R radio) Melbourne

-Heading into the studio with a bunch of songs penned, the resulting album “These Winters they howl” was released in late 2017.
-The album conveys his mastery of finger picking guitar with songs of loss and new beginnings.
-The album features the combined respective talents of Anita Quayle (cello), Hannah Francis (fiddle), Jason Bunn (violin/viola) and Damien Fitzgerald on Drums.
+Heading into the studio with a bunch of songs penned, the resulting album “These Winters They Howl” was released in late 2017.
+The album conveys his mastery of finger picking guitar and features the combined respective talents of Anita Quayle (cello), Hannah Francis (fiddle), Jason Bunn (violin/viola) and Damien Fitzgerald on Drums.

-It's a melodic journey through Americana, Folk and Blues with gleaming string sections adding a hint of country twang.
+It's a melodic journey through americana, folk and blues with gleaming string sections adding a rich atmosphere.

 Ben is also a founding member of Melbourne band 'Cold Irons Bound' http://www.coldironsbound.com